Kong/charts/charts/kong/README.md

 ### InitContainers

-The chart is able to deploy initcontainers along with Kong.
+The chart is able to deploy initContainers along with Kong.
 This can be very useful when there's a requirement for custom initialization.
-The `deployment.initcontainers` field in values.yaml takes an array of objects that get appended as-is to the existing `spec.template.initContainers` array in the kong deployment resource.
+The `deployment.initContainers` field in values.yaml takes an array of objects that get appended as-is to the existing `spec.template.initContainers` array in the kong deployment resource.